-Smartphones and gadgets
+1. Smartphones and gadgets

-Think ahead to how long you will be spending at the airport and how long it will be until you are at your destination – wall chargers are hard to find so you might want to bring a portable charger.
+Think ahead to how long you will be spending at the airport and how long it will be until you are at your destination.
+Wall chargers are hard to find so you might want to bring a portable charger.
 You can pick these up pretty cheaply now and can often get multiple charges out of them.

 Speaking of security, some airports have exciting shops and eateries before security, on the check-in side but it’s best to ignore these and go straight through.
 You don’t want to head for security to find there’s an hour delay and your flight is in 40 minutes!

-Check out seatguru.com
+4. Check out seatguru.com

 This sounds like a simple one but check your baggage allowance!
 You do not want to be that person holding up the queue because your bags are overweight and you’re hastily unpacking!
 Also check the allowance for any connecting flights in case they vary.
 To help with this, we recommend wearing your luggage!
 Yep, you heard it right!
 Whilst, this may sound weird amongst the other airport hacks, it is very effective!
 So, go ahead and wear some of the bulkier items to save room in your suitcase.

-Make your luggage easy to spot!
+6. Make your luggage easy to spot!

 How many times do you stand at the baggage carousel, seeing black suitcase after black suitcase after black suitcase go on past?
 Of course, there are plenty of exciting, coloured suitcases available out there but if you just want to make your normal black one easy to spot, look at ways to make it distinctive and stand out.
 You can tie colourful scarves or ribbons around the handles – most suitcases have multiple handles so you can get at least a couple of the angles covered.
 Luggage belts are fairly easy to come across too, so if you opt for a brightly patterned one this can also help to catch your eye.
 Combine these with a bright luggage tag, perhaps some stickers or decals, and you won’t be picking up anyone else’s suitcase by mistake again!

-Pick your queue
+7. Pick your queue

 One great tip though is to take a moment to look who is in the queue before you join it.
 If you’ve got a line dominated by families and tourists, it’s undoubtedly going to take longer.
 If possible look for the queue with businessmen or professionals who will probably know what they are doing and will also be wanting to move on as quickly as possible.

-The Empty Water Bottle
+8. The Empty Water Bottle

 Keeping hydrated on planes is important for your health and your skin, but waiting for those miserable little plastic cups of water just isn’t fun.
 A water bottle is usually among one of the most commonly purchased items at the airport!
 So, don’t let them exhort you into buying a water bottle for as much as £3!
 And yes, the newly popular stainless steel water bottles are allowed through as long as they are empty and you can prove so to security staff.

-Clear your cache before booking your tickets!
+9. Clear your cache before booking your tickets!

-Book a lounge
+10. Book a lounge

 Lounges are becoming more and more well known but they are not just for those with Business or First Class tickets.
 There are plenty that you can book in advance or even schemes such as Priority Pass that mean you can have access all year.
 They are usually much quieter and relaxed places to wait, often with snacks, drinks and newspapers, and they don’t have to be expensive!
 So, why not go ahead and book one so you can relax watching the beautiful runaway before your departure?

-Defend your luggage from abuse
+11. Defend your luggage from abuse

 Make sure you’ve got name tags on your luggage.
 If the worst happens and your luggage is lost, these will really help the staff reunite you with your lost items!